nuuuwan/news_lk3_data/README.md

 *2025-09-03 05:37:00* · [`adaderanalk`](https://www.adaderana.lk/news/112116/few-showers-expected-in-parts-of-the-island-today) · `en`

 A few showers are expected in the Western and Sabaragamuwa provinces and in the Galle, Matara, Kandy, and Nuwara-Eliya districts today (03), according to the Department of Meteorology.

+Showers or thundershowers may occur at a few places in the Ampara and Batticaloa districts after 2.00 p.m., the Met.
+Department added.

+Meanwhile, fairly strong winds of about 30-40kmph can be expected at times over the Western slopes of the central hills and in the North-central and North-western provinces and in Hambantota district.

+The Met.
+Department added that the sun will be directly over the latitudes of Sri Lanka from August 28 to September 07 due to its southward relative motion.

+Accordingly, the sun will be directly overhead in Marawila, Dampelessa, Mawathagama, Ukuwela and Kalmunai at around 12.09 p.m. today.

 ◼️